SeraVault/seravault-post-quantum/CHAT_SYSTEM.md

 ## Key Features

 ### ✅ Subcollections
-- Messages stored under their parent conversation
+- Messages stored under their parent chat file
-- Path: `conversations/{id}/messages/{messageId}`
+- Path: `files/{chatId}/messages/{messageId}`
 - Each conversation's messages are isolated
 - Better query performance (only scans one conversation)

 ### ✅ Security
-- Security rules check conversation membership once
+- Security rules check chat participant access via files collection
 - No need for denormalized `participants` array in each message
-- Rules path: `conversations/{conversationId}/messages/{messageId}`
+- Rules path: `files/{chatId}/messages/{messageId}`

 ### ✅ Encryption
 - Each message encrypted separately for each recipient